-SECTION 5.
-The assistant timekeepers are responsible for:
+SECTION 7.
+The assistant timekeepers may be assigned and are responsible for:

 - a.
-Recording the accumulative time advantage of the contestants to whom they have been assigned (usually opponents) when indicated by the referee. - b.
+Recording the accumulative time advantage of the contestants to whom they have been assigned (usually opponents) when indicated by the referee.

+- b.
 Constantly checking each other's time-advantage recording. - c.
 Constantly checking the match timekeeper's time recording. - d.
 Showing the referee the actual recording of the time advantage each contestant has accumulated at the end of the match. - e.
 Stopping time advantage when the referee signals illegal interlocking of hands or illegal holds and grasping clothing.